Can You Give a Baby Up for Adoption After a Year Old?

 Unique Challenges of Putting a 1-Year-Old Up for Adoption

 As we’ve already said: This isn’t an easy choice.
 Choosing adoption can be difficult for anyone, and giving a 1-year-old child up for adoption will come with some unique challenges.
 This is not meant to cause fear, but rather to help you have a clear understanding of the decision you are considering.
 Some difficult factors of choosing to give a one-year-old up for adoption could be:

-There are a smaller number of families who work with private domestic adoption agencies who are trying to adopt older children.
+- There are a smaller number of families who work with private domestic adoption agencies who are trying to adopt older infants and children.

 Next Steps in Putting a 1-Year-Old Up for Adoption